 04Lean

-Lean describes a dog in a proper physical condition that runs fast, feed well, and play actively.
+Lean describes a dog in good physical condition to run fast, feed well, and play actively.

-E.g. “Despite my dog leaning on me each time we meet other big dogs in the street, I am certain its lean nature is an advantage when I am not present.”
+E.g. “Despite my dog leaning on me each time we meet other big dogs in the street, I am certain his/her lean nature is an advantage when I am not present.”

 05Short

-Some dog breeds are stout as opposed to others.
-Short describes your dog that is not tall relative to your opinion.
+Some dog breeds are more stout than others.
+Short is a word to describe a dog that is not tall in your opinion.

-E.g. “Fluffy, my little dog never hesitates to come running at me when he smells my presence.
-But the funny part is, he tries jumping at me with his shortness.”
+E.g. “Fluffy never hesitates to come running at me when he/she smells my presence.
+But the funny part is, being so short, he/she tries jumping up at me.”

 06Fluffy

-Some dog breeds have much hair on their bodies that cover their faces, paws, and heads completely.
+Some dog breeds have a lot of hair on their bodies that cover their faces, paws, and heads completely.

 E.g. “The smooth touch of my fluffy dog makes me feel comfortable.
-I never stop passing my fingers through its fur each time it sits close to me.”
+I never stop passing my fingers through his/her fur each time he/she sits close to me.”

 Photo by Shirley Kim on Reshot